House Agrees To Legalize Weed, But Don’t Fire One Up Just Yet

 More than three dozen states have legalized pot to some degree – including New Jersey, New York, Connecticut, Delaware, Maryland, Massachusetts and Pennsylvania.
 So has the District of Columbia and the territories of Puerto Rico, Guam, the Northern Mariana Islands and the US Virgin Islands.

-Each jurisdiction has its own criteria for how much, where and under what conditions pot can be sold.
+Each jurisdiction has its own criteria for how much, where and under what conditions cannabis can be sold.

 Of the 37 states with some form of legalization, 18 allow pot use for both recreational and medical “adult” purposes – among them, New Jersey, New York, Connecticut and Massachusetts.